Why we use ANPR

 - community confidence and reassurance, and crime prevention and reduction.

-In assessing whether new cameras are to be deployed, a Privacy Impact Assessment will be undertaken.
-Law enforcement agencies will consult with persons and organisations with a reasonable interest in the proposal unless that would be contrary to the purpose of the development, namely to detect, deter and disrupt criminality.
+In assessing whether new cameras are to be deployed, a Data Protection Impact Assessment (DPIA) will be undertaken.
+LEAs will consult with persons and organisations with a reasonable interest in the proposal unless that would be contrary to the purpose of the development, namely to detect, deter and disrupt criminality.